kubeflow/website/content/en/docs/components/pipelines/v2/pipelines/control-flow.md

     return dsl.Collected(train_model_task.outputs['model'])
 ```

 ### Exit handling (dsl.ExitHandler)

 The [`dsl.ExitHandler`][dsl-exithandler] context manager allows pipeline authors to specify an exit task which will run after the tasks within the context manager's scope finish execution, even if one of those tasks fails.
-This is analogous to using `try:` block followed by `finally:` block in normal Python, where the exit task is in the `finally:` block.
+This is analogous to using a `try:` block followed by a `finally:` block in normal Python, where the exit task is in the `finally:` block.
 The context manager takes two arguments: a required `exit_task` and an optional `name`. `exit_task` accepts an instantiated [`PipelineTask`][dsl-pipelinetask].

-In the following pipeline, `clean_up_task` will execute after either both `create_dataset` and `train_and_save_models` finish or either of them fail:
+In the following pipeline, `clean_up_task` will execute after both `create_dataset` and `train_and_save_models` finish or either of them fail:

 ```python
 from kfp import dsl